-Download Abra and start using a leading crypto mobile wallet!
+Join our community and find more people achieving their financial goals through crypto.
 If you haven’t signed up yet, visit our website homepage and tap “Download App” to get started.

 Abra Earn enables users to earn competitive APY by lending out their stablecoin and cryptocurrency holdings.

 Abra Borrow enables users to apply for a crypto loan and receive funds in a couple of minutes without having to go through a lengthy approval process.

 Abra Trade supports trading for 100+ cryptocurrencies, with new listings added on a regular basis.Download App

 Established in 2014, Abra is on a mission to create a simple and honest platform that enables millions of cryptocurrency holders to maximize the potential of their assets.
 Abra enables both individuals and businesses to safely and securely buy, trade, and borrow against cryptocurrencies – all in one place.
 Abra’s vision is an open, global financial system that is easily accessible to everyone.

 Based in the United States, Abra is available in over 150 countries and makes it easy to convert between crypto and a wide variety of local fiat currencies.
 With over 2MM customers, $7B in transactions processed, and $1.5B in assets under management, Abra continues to grow rapidly.
 Abra is widely loved and trusted – in April 2022, pymnts.com reviewed and rated Abra amongst the top 5 most popular crypto wallets in the market.
 Abra is backed by top-tier investors such as American Express Ventures and First Round Capital.

 How Abra Protects Your Funds